claby2/genfmt.vim/README.md

 -   `:GenfmtFormat`
     -   Format the current buffer

+### Defining Formatters

-`genfmt.vim` works by running an external tool and replacing the current buffer with its output.
+`genfmt.vim` works by running an external tool and replacing the current buffer with its standard output.
 External tools must be defined and correlated with a corresponding filetype (`&filetype`).

 Example configuration: